audreyfeldroy/favicon-cheat-sheet/README.rst

 get your favicon to refresh, during development:

 * Clear the browser cache on Windows (Ctrl+F5 or Ctrl+Shift+R) and on Mac (Command + Shift + R).
+* Also go directly to the favicon URL (e.g. http://example.com/favicon.ico) and refresh there.
 * Also close and reopen browser if IE.
 * If still stuck, try opening new tab.
 Or see http://stackoverflow.com/questions/2208933/how-do-i-force-a-favicon-refresh
 * Temporarily add explicit HTML markup and append a query string.
 Remove